laurent-martin/aspera-hsts-operations/README.md

 ## Configuration as tethered node in AoC

+### Assumptions

+The VM where HSTS will run has a direct internet connection (no forward, not reverse proxy): it can reach internet, and can be reached from internet.
+If proxies are used/needed, then additionnal configuration can be done.

 ### Pre-requisites

 In order to tether a self-managed node to Aspera on Cloud, the following are requited: